| 3.1 Values | 39 |

 8.774964387392123

-uniformly as objects with a : Array[Point]def hypotenuse
+uniformly as objects with a : Array[Point] method, regardless of what their

 In this chapter, we have gone through a lightning tour of the core Scala language.
 While the exact syntax may be new to you, the concepts should be mostly familiar: primitives, arrays, loops, conditionals, methods, and classes are part of almost every programming language.
 Next we will look at the core of the Scala standard library: the Scala Collections.